 "And He answered and said to them, “Have you not read that He who made them at the beginning ‘made them male and female,’ and said, ‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?"
 (Matthew 19:4-5)

 Marriage is supposed to be the life-long dedication to a partner of the opposite sex.
 Thus, adultery is wrong for obvious reasons: it is lying and unfair.
 It turns what was intended to be a permanent vow right on its own head.
 If fornication and adultery are morally permissible, then why even bother with getting married in the first place?
 The best way to eliminate temptation is to identify with certainty its source and find ways to permanently remove or avoid it.
 Jesus Christ specifically taught that lusting is equivalent to actually committing adultery and fornication (Matthew 5:28-29).
 It is a form of idolatry (Colossians 3:5).
 However, being physically attracted to a member of the opposite sex is not wrong in and of itself.
-That is actually natural.
+That is actually normal.

 God absolutely despises divorce (Malachi 2:16).
 He regards it as an act of faithlessness.
 Divorce was not a part of His original order of things.
 It was never His intention.
 God only tolerated the termination of marriages because the hearts of men are hard (Matthew 19:8-9).
 He knew that our relationships could go sour.
 Therefore, if it be at all possible, it is best for arguing couples to seek reconciliation.
 That may entail a degree of compromise in either one or both parties.
-For instance, wives and children should never be put into a situation that leaves them without a source of income to provide for their basic needs.
+For instance, wives and children should never be put into a situation that leaves them without a source of income to provide for their needs.
 Every situation is different and must be dealt with accordingly.

-In order for a marriage to be successful, both partners must agree to fulfill the necessary obligations that have been assigned to them by God.
+In order for a marriage to be successful, both partners must agree to fulfill the obligations that have been assigned to them by God.
 There has to be necessary conditions for the husband and wife to abide by, for the household cannot stand in a state of contention.
 One person cannot realistically be expected to complete a job which requires working with other people.
 Marriage involves personal accountability.
 Marriage is based on commitment of the spouses to each other.
 Its underlying principle is self-sacrifice.

 Wives play a foundational role in the raising of their children (Titus 2:4-5; 1 Timothy 2:15; 5:14).
 The wife is free to take on other responsibilities, as long as they do not interfere with her assigned duties and distract the husband from fulfilling his responsibilities.
 The husband is supposed to show loving leadership over his family and provide for it (1 Timothy 5:8; Ephesians 5:25).
 His position is not one of giving orders, but involves a greater sense of personal responsibility.
 Marriage is the sharing of a mutual goal; a romantic partnership.
 It represents the different responsibilities that both leading figures of the family have.